 They had been drinking all afternoon and Marlowe was lying on a couch when he and Frizer began to argue over who was expected to pay the bill.
 Marlowe, whom it was not difficult to rile, leapt from the couch and snatching a knife attacked Frizer causing a cut to his head.
 Frizer fought back and in the ensuing struggle stabbed Marlowe through the eye killing him instantly.

 At least this was the version of events presented at the Coroner’s Inquest held two days later and as a result Frizer was deemed to have acted in self-defence and no charges were brought against him and after less than a month in confinement he was released.

 In the meantime, Marlowe’s body was buried in an unmarked grave.

-Either way, at the age of just 29, England’s brilliant young playwright was dead and the mantle of England’s foremost man of letters that may have been his passed forever to his contemporary, sometimes collaborator, and no doubt rival – William Shakespeare.
+Either way, at the age of just 29, the brilliant young playwright was dead and his mantle as England’s foremost man of letters passed to another, a contemporary, sometime collaborator, and no doubt rival – William Shakespeare.

 Tagged as: Tudor & Stuart

 Share this post: